-Dr. Fee is committed to the rewarding work of student mentorship, and he is therefore delighted to join the Integral Honors Program.
-With more than twenty years in higher education administration, he has held positions in administration, advising, and program development at New York University, the School of Visual Arts, and Syracuse University.
-Prior to coming to Le Moyne, he served for ten years as the Director of the Park Scholar Program at Ithaca College.
+With more than twenty years in higher education administration, Dr. Fee has held positions in administration, advising, and program development at New York University, the School of Visual Arts, and Syracuse University.
+Prior to joining Le Moyne, he served for ten years as the Director of the Park Scholar Program at Ithaca College.

-As a scholar, Dr. Fee has presented and published in the areas of Irish cinema and contemporary Irish art, as well as on film genre, particularly horror films and post-9/11 cinema.
-He has taught classes on introductory film analysis and advanced fiction film theory, Irish Cinema, the American Horror Film, and directors such as Orson Welles, David Cronenberg, George Romero, and Wes Craven.
+As a scholar, Dr. Fee's primary areas of research and specialization are Irish cinema, Irish studies, and film genres.
+He has presented and published on Irish cinema and Irish art, contemporary documentary, horror films, and post-9/11 cinema.
+Dr. Fee teaches Honors English--which focuses on Irish storytelling, particularly through the work of Irish writer/director Neil Jordan--and he has previously taught classes on introductory film analysis and advanced fiction film theory, Irish Cinema, the American Horror Film, and directors such as Orson Welles, David Cronenberg, George Romero, and Wes Craven.
+His essay "'Seeing Too Much is Seeing Nothing': The Place of Fashion within the Documentary Frame," will be published in the upcoming anthology Documenting the Visual Arts (Routledge, 2019).
 Dr. Fee is currently completing a book on Irish cinema and the fantastic.

 “‘A Musical Dressed up in a Different Way’: Urban Ireland and the Possible Spaces of John Carney’s Once” in The Sound of Musicals, ed.
 Steven Cohan (British Film Institute: London, 2010), 176-187.